International Services is Oregon State University’s designated office to file immigration applications on behalf of OSU.

-International Services is OSU’s designated office to file immigration applications on behalf of OSU.
-The International Employee & Exchange Visitor team supports OSU and OSU employees through immigration sponsorship process for employment-based immigration category (e.g. H-1B, TN, E-3).
+International Employee Scholar Services supports OSU and OSU employees through immigration sponsorship process for employment-based immigration categories (e.g. H-1B, TN, E-3).

 To determine what sponsorship options are available for a position, hiring departments can complete a Sponsorship Request.

-To find out basic information about immigration statuses that OSU is often able to sponsor, Immigration Sponsorship options.
+To find out basic information about immigration statuses that OSU is able to sponsor.

 To provide information needed for the immigration sponsorship process, hiring departments can use International Services online system, IP Connect Login.